 The Na+ is a cation of strong base(NaOH), hence, it will not undergo hydrolysis in water and doesn’t affect the pH of the solution.
 But the CO32- is the anion of a weak acid that gets hydrolysis in water to form bicarbonate ions(HCO3–), leaving OH– ions that make the solution basic.

 ⇒ CO32- + H2O → HCO3– + OH–

 The bicarbonate ion(HCO3–) remains mostly unionized in the solution, hence, the final solution contains more OH– ion than H+ ion.

-Therefore, the presence of additional OH– ions in the aqueous solution, sodium carbonate (Na2CO3) solution become basic in nature.
+Therefore, with the presence of additional OH– ions in the aqueous solution, sodium carbonate (Na2CO3) solution becomes basic in nature.